richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   be rejected because the DNS domain name portion does not match "www.example.com".

-* With regard to the third example, a URI-ID of "sip:www.example.edu" would be rejected because the DNS domain name portion does not match "voice.example.edu" and a DNS-ID of "voice.example.edu" would be rejected because it lacks the appropriate application service type portion (i.e., it does not specify a "sip:" URI).
+* With regard to the third example, a URI-ID of "sip:www.example.com" would be rejected because the DNS domain name portion does not match "voice.example.com" and a DNS-ID of "voice.example.com" would be rejected because it lacks the appropriate application service type portion (i.e., it does not specify a "sip:" URI).